bob1de/hass-apps/hass_apps/heaty/doc/README.rst

 Example: Inlining temperature expressions into schedules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This example demonstrated how custom modules can be used in schedules.
+The previous example demonstrated how custom modules can be used in
-However, for such a simple use case, there is a much shorter way of
+schedules.
+However, for such a simple use case, there is a much shorter
-achieving the same goal.
-The following schedule will have the same
+way of achieving the same goal.
+The following schedule will have the
-effect, but without the use of any external Python module:
+same effect, but without the use of any external Python module:

 ::